 - And do girls suffer more in the big wild online?
 While boys get more deeply and irrevocably addicted?

-Violeta is especially excited to hear from young adults whose age is between hers and her children’s generation.
+These are some questions Violeta (aka, Maman Lunettes ?) will explore in her Salon.
+She’s especially excited to hear from young adults whose age is between hers and her children’s generation.
 She’s sure to be missing out on something because she grew up in a different time, just as kids immersed into the overstimulation and uberconnectedness of the day may be oblivious to their own conditioning.

 - Exposure to salient, dynamic sensory stimuli during development increases distractibility in adulthood